asil-msft/sot-python/instructions/04-collections.md

   File "<stdin>", line 1, in <module>
 IndexError: list index out of range
 ```

+*NOTE:* if you query a list for an element
+in an index that isn't there,
+the operation will fail with an `IndexError`.

 You can loop through all elements of a list
 using the `for x in y` syntax.